 Choose Outdoor Activities

-2020 is a unique year, so it may be the best course of action to choose outdoor activities that don’t involve trick-or-treating.
+2021 is a still unique year, so it may be the best course of action to choose outdoor activities that don’t involve trick-or-treating.

 Plenty of orchards offer safe and regulated activities, such as a scavenger hunt, corn maze, and haunted houses – many of which offer one-way guided tours that are frequently cleaned and closely monitored.
 Also, look for outdoor movie showings that are great, scary fun for the whole family.